grodansparadis/vscp-doc-spec/class2.level1.information1.md

 ----

 ## Type=22 (0x16) - See you soon
-    VSCP_TYPE_INFORMATION_SEE_YOU_SOON
-The system should be on a temporary alert.
+    VSCP_TYPE_INFORMATION_SEE_YOU_SOONThe system should be on a temporary alert.
 This can be a user locking the door to go out to the waste bin or similar situation.
 An alarm system should not be activated in this situation.

  | Data byte | Description                                                        |
  | :---------: | -----------                                                        |